evansbenj/2024_BIO722/1_Lecture_1.md

 `/usr/local/fastqc/fastqc forward_subset.fastq`

-This should give you some feedback about the analysis as it runs and generate a file called `datafile.zip` and an html file called `forward_subset_fastqc.html`.
+This should give you some feedback about the analysis as it runs and generate an html file called `forward_subset_fastqc.html`.

 Please download the `html` file to your local computer and open it in a browser (or watch Ben do this).

-Here is an example of a commandline I ran:

-`/usr/local/fastqc/fastqc forward_subset.fastq`

 ## De-Multiplexing
 Most RRGS methods rely on the Illumina sequencing platform.
 These machines generate data using something called a "flowcell" that is divided up into eight "lanes".
 Small scale projects typically would run multiple samples (from different species or different individuals within a species) on one lane.
 Because the sequence methodology requires the ligation (attachment) of a linker (a bit of DNA) to each side of bits of DNA that will be sequenced, it is straightforward to combine multiple samples (multiplex) from different individuals in a single lane.
 This is done by adding a unique identifier sequence (a barcode) to the linker that is used on each sample.

 Note that this barcode is different from "DNA barcoding", the latter of which generally refers to the use of a small variable genomic region (such as the COI gene for animals) for species and population identification.

 A first step in our analysis pipeline is to organize data from each of our samples that were run together on an Illumina lane (De-multiplexing our data) and also to filter our data and trim off bits that have lots of errors or that have sequences from the laboratory procedures that were used to generate the data (Trimming/Quality control; next section).